dstockto/matthewtrask.github.io/talks.md

 I'm in Atlanta, GA and can make a day to most of the groups in the southeast area.
 Anything else would require working out some transportation.

-## Talk Ideas

-* Sessions
-* Modernizing Legacy Apps - The German Way
-* So you want to code?
-* How to be a good student - Mentoring done right
-* API Development

-If any of these talks would fit good with your user group, please message me.
-I can also skype/google hangouts into the user group meet up as well!